-The diurnal cycle of tropical convection and tropical cyclones (TCs) has been previously described in both observational and satellite based studies.
+The diurnal cycle of tropical convection and tropical cyclones (TCs) has been previously described in observational, satellite, and modeling based studies.
 This work expands on these earlier works and attempts to look for signs of the TC diurnal cycle (TCDC) in a hurricane nature run simulation and to characterize these signals in time and space.
 Based on previous studies that identified optimal conditions for the TCDC, a select period of the hurricane nature run is examined when the simulated storm was intense, in a low shear environment, and sufficiently far from land.
 When analyses are constrained by these conditions, marked radially propagating diurnal signals in radiation, thermodynamics, winds, and precipitation become evident in the model.
-The results of this work confirm previous studies that examined the TCDC using satellite data and has implications for numerical modeling of TCs and furthering our understanding of how the TCDC (and associated diurnal pulses) form, evolve, and possibly impact TC structure and intensity.
+The results of this work confirm previous studies that examined the TCDC using satellite data and have implications for numerical modeling of TCs and furthering our understanding of how the TCDC and associated TC diurnal pulses form, evolve, and possibly impact TC structure and intensity.